rexardiente/eos-smartcontract/src/treasure.v2/README.md

 ##### Note:
     - We can add Game_ID as parameter in every action.
     - Automatically end and add to history if Explore count will be empty.
+    - Problem adding history automatically, using other actions.

 ##### Private Key:
     PW5JMmjNXNGCZqyMNbskJ1NJBehUPF8AJqf6aSNodsTQwC1o73tv8